apostrophecms-legacy/apostrophe-schemas/README.md

 Since the area is not a direct property of the page, we can't use the `(page, areaname)` syntax that is typically more convenient.

-Areas and thumbnails in arrays cannot be edited "in context" on a page, they must be updated through the schema editor.
-However, check out [schema widgets](https://github.com/punkave/apostrophe-schema-widgets) for a way to add widgets powered by schemas anywhere in the flow of a page.
+Areas and thumbnails in arrays **can** be edited "in context" on a page.

 #### Preventing Autocomplete